lexibank/tlopo/out/vol2/chapter3.md

 <a id="p-64"></a>

-The form below is a reduplication of POc _&ast;maga_ ‘stone; slingshot’ (vol. 1, p.227).
+The form below is a reduplication of POc _&ast;maga_ ‘stone; slingshot’ ([vol.1,227](../contributions/1-8#p-227)).
 It probably referred to gravel or pebbles, as its reflexes do in Polynesian and Micronesian languages.
 Western Oceanic cognates show a semantic shift to ‘sand’.

 <table id="2-3-7-1-64-POc-magamaga-a">
 <tr>